History

 The family tradition I did fall into was Renaissance Festivals.
 I could tie down a bodice before I could tie my shoes, and was well into my twenties by the time I got used to shaking a woman's hand instead of kissing it.
 I was never the musician, though I've got a decently trained Baritone voice that survived wartime hearing loss.
 Over the years I've done comedy, swordplay, pulled a rickshaw, been a vendor, and all manner of odds and ends.
 While I haven't worked faires for years now, they are a part of the village that raised me, and I try to visit at least a few every year.

-The end of college saw me with a degree in theater, a love of stage combat, and absolutely no desire to go anywhere near New York or L.A.
+The end of college saw me with a degree in theater and a love of stage combat, but a look destined to make me a character actor for life.
+And roles for that sort of thing were few and far between, particularly when younger than 30.
+On top of that, I had absolutely no desire to go anywhere near New York or L.A.
 Fortunately, there was a war on and my secondary talents were needed.
-I became a U.S. Marine, serving as a machine gunner in both Iraq and Afghanistan.
+I became a U.S. Marine, serving as a machine gunner in both Iraq (Battle of Ramadi) and Afghanistan (Battle of Now Zad).

-I can't say I was a particularly stellar grunt.
-Overweight and overeducated, without enough sense to shut up about it.
+While I collected my share of war stories and sea stories, I can't say I was a particularly stellar grunt.
+I was overweight and overeducated, but without enough sense to shut up about it.
+A bad case of honor over loyalty didn't help.
 I spent most of my time running the company armory.
 I did wind up learning a good bit.
 The biggest being that I was a much better advisor than I was a leader, at least by Marine Corps standards.

-Along with that, I had a typical succession of day and night jobs.
-I was a bouncer, a chess coach, and a trivia host, among other things.
+Like every other artist out there, I had a typical succession of day and night jobs.
+I was never a waiter and only rarely did retail, but a lot of day labor and warehouse work filled my resume over the years.
+I've also been a bouncer, a chess coach, and a trivia host, among other things.
 For a few years I was even salaried, working as a dispatcher for a shipping company.
 I hated the place, though.
 When the local management weren't incompetent, they were racist, sexist, and treated everyone from our contract drivers to our customers like crap.
 I eventually got fired, two months after I signed on to an agent.

 Just after getting fired from the hellhole, I signed up to be an extra in Billy Lynn's long Halftime Walk.
 I rarely did extra work: too distinctive looking and too big to fit the costumes, usually.
 But that movie just needed bodies in seats.
 It was one of the easiest jobs I've ever had.
 Yeah, the pay sucks.
 But sucky pay when you're spending the bulk of your time sitting on your ass catching up on your reading ain't a bad deal at all.
 All you gotta do is pay attention, shut up, and do what you're told.
 It ain't glamorous, but once you're comfortable with the fact that you're essentially a prop that needs to be fed and watered occasionally, who needs glamour?
 The ones who took the job then went hiding in corners of the old GA dome to stay on their phones all day annoyed me.